 MSCI:3000 Operations Management3 s.h.

 Strategic, tactical, operational issues that arise in management of production and service operations; product and process design, facilities planning, quality management, materials management, operations planning and scheduling, emerging technologies in production and service management.
 Prerequisites: STAT:2010 or STAT:3120 or STAT:3101 or STAT:2020 with a minimum grade of B or STAT:3510 with a minimum grade of B or BIOS:4120 or STAT:3100 or PSQF:4143 with a minimum grade of B or STAT:1030 or STAT:4100.
 Requirements: junior standing.

 Application of computing principles to solving business problems; information technology in modern organizations; focus on sound data analysis to support decision making; tools used for problem solving (spreadsheets, databases, web applications); role of information systems in organizations; components of information technology; Internet and network economy; basic data analysis and visualization; decision-making logic represented as algorithms; perform what-if analysis with data; emerging technologies.
 Prerequisites: MSCI:1500 or CS:1020.

 MSCI:3030 Business Process Analysis3 s.h.

-Design, management, and improvement of business processes; data-driven approach to map a value stream and analyze industrial and service-oriented business processes to identify improvement opportunities; discrete-event simulation tools utilized to model business processes and demonstrate effect of variability on process performance metrics; role of information systems to increase an organization's efficiency; project management skills with particular emphasis on understanding issues involved in designing an information system to successfully support a business operation.
+Data-driven approach to improve business processes; value-stream map analysis of industrial and service-oriented business processes to identify improvement opportunities; discrete-event simulation tools utilized to model business processes and demonstrate effect of variability on process performance metrics; role of information systems to increase an organization's efficiency and sustainability; application of lean principles to support environmental integrity and economic viability; meets a requirement for the sustainability certificate.
 Prerequisites: MSCI:3000.